whatsinport

 There are three quay possibilities: North Harbour with a length of 317m and depth of 12m; Nordborg 166m/8m, and Kosin 270m/8m.
-The former is 20 minutes’ walk from the centre with Nordborg being the closest at five minutes followed by Kosin at 10 minutes.
-There is also anchorage.
+The former is 20 minutes’ walk from the center with Nordborg being the closest at five minutes followed by Kosin at 10 minutes.
+There is also an anchorage.

 Cruise schedule for Klaksvik